This posts describes a mental model I use for thinking about the different attributes of a software system, both its features and its qualities.

-When I think about this, I have an image in my head that looks something like this:
+When I think about the requirements of a software system, I have an image in my head that looks something like this:

 Let me explain.